 - The Californian radioed Titanic at approximately 19:00 hours to warn of an ice field of which the Californian nearly collided with herself.

 - Captain Stanley Lord ordered the Californian to stop for the night, concluding it was too dangerous to proceed.
 As he was going off duty, he spotted the Titanic's lights on the horizon about 5 miles away.

 - Californian radioed Titanic again, warning that they had stopped and were surrounded by ice.
 The radio signal was so strong, it interrupted Titanic's regular communication and its reply was "Shut Up.
 Shut Up.
 I am Busy."
 Californian shut down its wireless at 23:30, Titanic struck the iceberg ten minutes later.

-- Californian was sited from Titanic's bridge 25 minutes later and distress rockets were fired.
+- Californian was spotted from Titanic's bridge 25 minutes later and distress rockets were fired.

-- Officers aboard Californian spotted several rockets and called down to Captain Lord, who had since gone to bed.
+- Officers aboard Californian observed several rockets and called down to Captain Lord, who had since gone to bed.

 - Lord suggested the Californian contact the vessel via morse lamp.
 No effort was ever made to wake the wireless operator.
 He suggested that the rockets were company signals of some kind.
 Testimony given during the British Inquiry suggests mix ideas about the rockets they saw.
 Some of Californian's officers believed there was a more serious nature behind the rockets.

 - At 0200, Titanic appeared to "be leaving the area" after firing a total of eight white rockets.
 This was reported to Captain Lord who did nothing.
 Titanic sank at 0220 hours.